TheOdinProject/curriculum/react/states_and_effects/more_on_state.md

 Uh oh, what is happening?
 Let's break it down (ignore the double `console.logs` for the render case, this is covered in the upcoming lessons).

 1. The component renders for the first time.
 The `person` state variable is initialized to `{ name: 'John', age: 100 }`.
 The "during render" `console.log` prints the state variable.
 1. The button is clicked invoking `handleIncreaseAge`.
-Interestingly, the `console.log` before and after the `setPerson` call print the same value.
+Interestingly, the `console.log` before and after the `setPerson` call prints the same value.
 1. The component re-renders.
 The `person` state variable is updated to `{ name: 'John', age: 101 }`.

 The `person` state stays the same throughout the current render of the component.
 This is what "state as a snapshot" refers to.
 The `setState` call triggers a component re-render and the `person` state is updated to the new value.